EPL back in the spotlight after Olympics

 That is that the title will go to either Manchester City or Manchester United, that Chelsea and Arsenal will finish in the top four and that promoted Reading, Southampton and West Ham United will all fight against an immediate return to the Championship.

-City, who clinched their first title for 44 years last May with Sergio Aguero's last-minute winner in their final match against Queens Park Rangers, warmed up for the new season with a 3-2 win over FA Cup winners Chelsea in the Community Shield on Sunday.
+City, who clinched their first title for 44 years last May with Sergio Aguero's last-minute winner in their final match against Queens Park Rangers, warmed up for the new season with a 3-2 win over FA Cup winners in the Community Shield at Villa Park on Sunday.

-They have made only one major signing so far, buying England international midfielder Jack Rodwell, 21, from Everton on Monday for 12 million pounds ($18.82 million).
+They have made only one major signing so far, buying England international midfielder Jack Rodwell, 21, from Everton on Monday for 12 million pounds.

-Arsenal striker Robin van Persie was linked with Manchester City but the Dutchman, the League's top scorer last season with 30 goals, now looks poised to move to Manchester United.
+Talk of Robin van Persie leaving Arsenal for Manchester City appears to have waned, with the Dutchman, the League's top scorer last season with 30 goals, looking more likely to move to Manchester United.

 Kagawa, 23, moved from German champions Borussia Dortmund for a reported fee of 17 million pounds to boost United's bid to take the title back from City which begins at Everton on Monday.